rjamesnw/v8dotnet/Source/V8.NET-Proxy/V8/ReadMe.txt

 4. Navigate to "V8.NET\Source\V8.NET Proxy\V8" and double click "V8Update.cmd".
    Simply follow the easy to read prompts to download and build V8!!!
    We have made this extremely simple for you - and you're welcome.
 8)

+   a) Download the V8 dsource.
+   b) Download the tools.
+   c) Press 2 again to go back to the source menu and apply the GYP updates.
+   d) Build V8 as needed (debug/release).

    This script downloads the latest versions of V8 and its prerequisites, builds 32-bit and 64-bit V8 shared libraries.
 It requires approximately 2+GB